 - Ray StrachanCaliban×Ray StrachanCaliban

-Ray Strachan is a Winnipeg-born Canadian Theatre Artist of Filipino and Grenadian descent, and a graduate of the Black Hole Theatre Company.
-He has been fortunate to work across Canada with theatre companies such as Royal Manitoba Theatre Centre, Winnipeg Jewish Theatre, Theatre NorthWest, Canadian Stage, Mirvish, Theatre 180, Citadel Theatre, Shakespeare in the Ruins, and Theatre Calgary.
-He is the recipient of the 2017 Winnipeg Theatre Award for his lead performance in The Whipping and is nominated in 2018 for his performance in Deserter as Staff Sargent Yeo.
-Ray is honoured and excited to be studying at the Banff Centre, collaborating with such a diverse and talented group of artists.
+Ray Strachan is a Winnipeg-born Theatre Artist of Filipino and Grenadian descent, and a graduate of the Black Hole Theatre Company.
+He’s been fortunate to work with Royal Manitoba Theatre Centre, Winnipeg Jewish Theatre, Theatre NorthWest, Canadian Stage, Mirvish, Theatre 180, Citadel Theatre, and Theatre Calgary.
+He is the recipient of the 2018 Winnipeg Theatre Award for his performance as Staff Sergeant Yeo in Daniel Thau-Eleff’s Deserter, and in 2017 for his performance as Simon in The Whipping Man.
+Ray can also be seen on Netflix as series regular John Bell on The Pinkertons.

 A Sri Lankan actor with a musical theatre background, Suchiththa is excited to make his professional Shakespearean debut with the Citadel!
 Shakespeare was a significant part of his training in the UK, and he has always loved older texts, which, surprisingly, he finds easier than modern prose.
 Select credits: The Secret Garden (Theatre Calgary), Pocket Rocket (Lost and Found Theatre), Creases in My Sari (Alumnae Theatre), Mamma Mia!
 (Dancyn).
 Many thanks to his wife, Ruth, for always supporting his crazy dreams.